rbind/robjhyndman.com/content/software.md

 title: "Software I've written"
 ---

-This page provides links to R packages I have written.
+This page provides links to R packages I have (co)authored.
 The most recent versions of most packages are [on github](https://github.com/robjhyndman/).
 Most packages are also [on CRAN](http://cran.rstudio.com).

 [**addb**](http://pkg.robjhyndman.com/addb/)